raganwald/raganwald.github.com/_posts/2016-04-15-laziness-is-a-virtue.md

 }
 {% endhighlight %}

-Naturally, we'd need a lazy implementation if we anted to find the unique values of lazy iterators:
+Naturally, we'd need a lazy implementation if we wanted to find the unique values of lazy iterators:

 {% highlight javascript %}
 function * unique (iterable) {